 When I was little, I have very fond memories of making cookies with my Mom.
 Well, she made them and we pressed the forks into them to make a cross-hatch – and they were always peanut butter.
 But at my friend Lynette’s house, they made all kinds of things!
-Including Pumpkin Drop Cookies.
+And it seemed like they were always making something.
+But I really remember the Pumpkin Drop Cookies.

-So when I got a bug this year and HAD to have Pumpkin Drop Cookies, I went looking for a recipe that I thought might be like the one Lynette made with her family.
+So when I got a bug this year and out of the blue I just HAD to have Pumpkin Drop Cookies, I went looking for a recipe that I thought might be like the one Lynette made with her family.
 I didn’t want something new and improved and glorified.
-I wanted simple, old-fashioned, mix with a spoon Pumpkin Drop Cookies.
+I wanted the simple, mix with a spoon Old-Fashioned Pumpkin Drop Cookies that I remembered.

 I think I found just what I was looking for at Betty Crocker.
 Good ol’ Betty!
 I do admit to tinkering just a bit – I divided the batter and made roughly half with raisins and half with chocolate chips.
-Which would you prefer?
-Well the chocolate ones went first, that’s for sure!
+Because why not have both?
+I mean they’re both classic flavors, although I’m pretty sure way back when we only had plain Pumpkin Drop Cookies.
+Which would you prefer, plain, raisin or chocolate pumpkin cookies?
+Well, the chocolate ones went first, that’s for sure!

-I did find that dropping by the tablespoon as directed in the recipe gave about 60 small cookies instead of 48, so I think there’s a bit of a discrepancy.
+I did find that dropping by the tablespoon as directed in the recipe gave about 60 small cookies instead of 48, as the recipe stated, so I think there’s a bit of a discrepancy.
 It wasn’t a biggie, but I did have to bake a whole ‘nuther sheet tray full of cookies because they didn’t all fit.
-Next time, I’ll use a two tablespoon scoop – it will make fewer cookies and probably increase the baking time just a bit.

 When shopping for baking goods, do watch the sales closely.
 Before any holiday, especially, you’ll likely find many baking items deeply discounted and there will likely be coupons, too.
 It’s a great time of year to look for items like chocolate chips and cans of pumpkin.
 Stock up.